-A third possibility is that the significance of the results is uncertain.
+A third possibility is that the significance of the results for your family is uncertain.
 As the test produces a lot of information and is relatively new, the results are sometimes difficult to interpret.
-This might leave you with some uncertainty over what the results mean for your child and you as a family.
-As our knowledge of the causes of genetic conditions improves, we expect to be able to understand the information better.
+This might leave you with some uncertainty over what the results mean for your family.
+As our understanding of the causes of genetic conditions improves, we expect to be able to understand the information better.
 You can tell us if you would like to be contacted in the future should any new information be found that might be relevant to your family.

-If your parents are also tested, results may reveal unexpected findings such as non-paternity or non-maternity.
-There is also a small chance that information about the risk of developing diseases in later life such as cancer and heart disease may be revealed.
+Where the child and both parents are tested, results may reveal unexpected findings such as non-paternity or non-maternity.
+There is also a chance that information about the risk of developing diseases in adult life such as cancer and heart disease may be revealed.
 You can talk to your doctor or genetics specialist about unexpected findings before you have the test if you want more information.